GobboJ/GhidraMetricsToolkit/README.md

-# GhidraMetrics
+# Ghidra Metrics Toolkit

-GhidraMetrics is a Ghidra plugin that provides a collection of Software Metrics.
+Ghidra Metrics Toolkit is a Ghidra plugin that provides a collection of Software Metrics.

 All the metrics can be computed through the GUI as well as through the script, even in headless mode.